pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Ralph Waldo Emerson

 "God will not have his work made manifest by cowards."
---Emerson
+--Ralph Waldo Emerson

 "It is easy in the world to live after the world's opinion.
 It is easy in solitude to live after our own.
 But the great man is he who in the midst of the crowd keeps with perfect sweetness the independence of solitude."
---Emerson
+--Ralph Waldo Emerson

 "Nothing can bring you peace but yourself."
---Emerson, *Self Reliance*
+--Ralph Waldo Emerson, *Self Reliance*

 "The victor is not victorious if the vanquished refuses to consider himself so."
 --Quintus Ennius, Roman